Skip to main content

 }

-The issue here is that we are trying to access a property of an object which does not have the response from the API yet.
+The problem: you’re trying to access a property on an object that hasn’t received the API response yet.

 ngIf

-We can make the part of the page appear only if a class member (in our case - product) is not null:
+You can make part of the page appear only when the class member (in our case, product) isn’t null:

 <div *ngIf="product">